Showing posts with label technology. Show all posts

 It does make some sense to lock criminals up, because with less freedom they cannot physically commit as many crimes.
 Many prisons become dungeons, however, because of the public's desire for revenge.
 However, all revenge-seeking belongs to the dispersal/depopulation dynamic and is thus part of the problem.
 A desire for revenge may follow a crime very predictably, but logically, it is a non-sequitur.

-4-30-2018: A more nuanced theory of crime prevention is possible, where logical and technological constraints on behavior complement efforts to reduce the motivation for committing crimes at the source: the individual's perception of the fairness of society.
-However, I originally wrote as I did because I don't think that the former is the squeaky wheel at the moment.
+A more nuanced theory of crime prevention is possible, where logical and technological constraints on behavior complement efforts to reduce the motivation for committing crimes at the source: the individual's perception of the fairness of society, which will be due to a combination of objective realities and the filters through which they are viewed.
+However, I originally wrote as I did because I don't think that logical and technological constraints are the squeaky wheel at the moment.

 Sunday, June 18, 2017

-#32.
+#31.
 Climate Change [engineering]

 Reading "Just Cool It!" by Suzuki and Hanington introduced me to the ancient terra preta agricultural technology, given as a possible solution, or part of the solution, to the global warming problem.
 The term is apparently Portuguese for "black earth" and the technology involves enriching the soil by ploughing it full of charcoal.
 Suzuki and Hanington make the point that this should sequester a lot of carbon in the soil, thereby taking it out of the atmosphere.
 Charcoal is nearly pure carbon.
 Moreover, charcoal, being indigestible to decay organisms, should stay in the soil for a very long time.
 The logical raw material for making the charcoal would be either wood from clearing the land for agriculture, or crop residues, the parts of the crop plant that people cannot eat.

-I would add here that in modern pyrolysis plants, not only is charcoal produced, but also flammable off-gasses, which could be used for fuel directly in some future scenario, or catalytically reformed to a liquid fuel for running the tractors and combines.
+In modern pyrolysis plants, not only is charcoal produced, but also flammable off-gasses, which could be used for fuel directly in some future scenario, or catalytically reformed to a liquid fuel for running the tractors and combines.
 In gaseous form, the fuel could run a steam turbine to produce electricity to supplement that from wind farms, hydro, tidal, geothermal, thorium-nuclear, and photovoltaics.

 However, the off-gasses are also used to fuel the pyrolysis plant itself.
 Whether any would be left over for other uses would depend on careful plant design for energy efficiency and on avoiding fuelled drying operations.
 Thus, the feedstock should be sun-dried.